mwarning/KadNode/misc/manpage.md

     Read a secret key in PEM format and announce the public key.
     This option may occur multiple times.

+  * `--bob-public-keys`
+    Print all public keys and exit.
+But this option
+    after one or multiple `--bob-load-key`.

   * `--ipv4, -4`
     Enable IPv4 only mode for the DHT.